 10 Best Cities and Towns Near Acadia National Park

-These cities and towns near Acadia National Park are the best places to stay on a trip to the coast of Maine.
+These cities and towns near Acadia National Park are some of the best places to stay on a trip to the coast of Maine.

 Looking for the best cities near Acadia National Park?
 The stunning coastal park on Mount Desert Island in Maine is known for its cliffs, coves, mountains, and beaches.
 Many of the best towns near Acadia National Park are located along bays and harbors, with views of bobbing boats and offshore islets.